 There are some instances in which having a lawyer on your side is necessary, or at least in your best interest.
-It largely depends on the nature of your case, the severity of your injuries and the response of your employer or their insurance company.
+It largely depends on the nature of your case, the severity of your injuries, and the response of your employer or insurance company.
 The following 10 situations reflect very good reasons for hiring a workers’ compensation lawyer:

 - Your claim is denied: Your employer or their insurance company may choose to deny your claim for many reasons, including if they believe your claim is fraudulent or your injury was not reported on time.

 - Your disability is being disputed: Your employer’s insurance company may order an IME by a doctor of their choosing who will likely attempt to assign you a lower disability rating.

 - You have a preexisting condition: It can be difficult to prove that your preexisting injuries are work-related, especially when they occur over time, like repetitive stress injuries.

 - You are not receiving the necessary medical treatment: Insurance companies may delay or deny your medical treatments, particularly when the treatments are expensive or ongoing.